-The school director is Peggy Lee Cao, they can be reached in person or by calling 626-284-2863, or by mail at 825 E.Green Street, Pasadena, CA 91101.
+The school's director is Angela De Leon, she can be reached in person or by calling 626-284-2863, or by mail at 825 E. Green Street, Pasadena, CA 91101.

 ADMINISTRATION/OWNERSHIP

 The CAO Institute of Aesthetics dba Paul Mitchell The School - Pasadena, is an independently owned and operated franchisee of Paul Mitchell Advanced Education, LLC.